Cubulating Surface-by-free Groups: Graphs of spaces, tight trees and models

 We refer the reader to \cite{masur-minsky2} for details on subsurface projections (the necessary material is summarized in \cite[Section 2.1]{mahan-hyp}).

-\begin{defn} \cite[Section 2.2]{mahan-hyp} For any $L \geq 1$, an {\bf $L-$tight tree of non-separating curves} in the curve graph $\CC(S)$ consists of a simplicial tree $T$ of bounded valence and a simplicial map $i: T \to \CC (S)$ such that for every vertex $v$ of $T$ and for every pair of distinct vertices $u \neq w$ adjacent to $v$ in $T$,
+\begin{defn} \cite[Section 2.2]{mahan-hyp} For any $L \geq 1$, an {\bf $L-$tight tree of non-separating curves} in the curve graph $\CC(S)$ consists of a simplicial tree $T$ of bounded valence and a simplicial map $i: T \to \CC (S)$ such that for every vertex $v$ of $T$ \begin{enumerate} \item {$i(v)$ is non-separating,} \item for every pair of distinct vertices $u \neq w$ adjacent to $v$ in $T$,